multitudes/Ray-Tracing-in-One-Weekend-in-Swift/README.md

 # Ray-Tracing-in-One-Weekend-in-Swift
 Raytracer explorations based on the popular series

-This is the Swift version.
+I am following the tutorials in [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) but writing the code in Swift for good practice.
 I did a C version here: [Ray-Tracing-in-One-Weekend-in-C](()

 ## set up
 It is possible but now usual to run swift from a makefile.
 Instead, for this project I will create a swift package.